loganbecker2/DS202-FinalProject-DataDynamos/README.md

     ## #   `FG%` <dbl>, `3P` <dbl>, `3PA` <dbl>, `3P%` <dbl>, `2P` <dbl>, `2PA` <dbl>,
     ## #   `2P%` <dbl>, `eFG%` <dbl>, FT <dbl>, FTA <dbl>, `FT%` <dbl>, ORB <dbl>,
     ## #   DRB <dbl>, TRB <dbl>, AST <dbl>, STL <dbl>, BLK <dbl>, TOV <dbl>, …

+## Data Structure

+For the NBA injury stats we have 1 csv file with 6 columns (Index,Date,Team,Acquired,Relinquished,Notes).
+This csv file includes 37,667 rows.
+For the NBA Player stats we have 3 csv files.
+Two of the csv files are very similar and we will not need the Player csv, so we do not import that into our analysis nor do we use it.
+First csv Seasons_Stats has 53 columns which we will only use 5 of the columns (Index, Year, Player, Position, Age).
+It contains 24,691 rows.
+The second csv file has 8 columns but we will only use 4 of the columns (name, year_start, year_end, position).
+This dataset included 4,550 rows.

 ## Filter every dataset to be all years beyond (inclusive) 2010